The garden can be the most magical place in your home.

 Subscribe to the Epic Gardening Podcast on iTunes or Spotify

 Make It Inviting To Avian Wildlife

 Many of us associate nature with the sound of birds.
-Inviting birds to your garden can add life, color, and a peaceful serenity.
+Inviting birds to your garden can add life, color, and peaceful serenity.

 Enticing birds to stay is surprisingly easy and hassle-free.
 A few simple items can give your feathered friends a year-round home.

 Begin by setting up bird feeders to provide food.
 Be sure that you opt for the types of bird feed which are best for your local wildlife!
 Some birds will also happily eat garden pests.

 Adding a birdbath provides the necessary water for drinking and bathing.
 People in colder climates should opt for a heated birdbath to prevent winter freezes.

 Nesting boxes or bird houses entice these birds to move in and live where there’s ample food and water.
 Ensure these are placed out of the range of predators for their safety!

 Be sure to position these bird-attracting tools away from the sides of structures.
 This prevents accidental collisions with windows and protects the birds from your pets.

 With these items, you’ll have the cheerful chittering sounds of birds year-round.
 You’ll be able to enjoy the sights of many different species visiting.
 You might even get to see fledglings take their first flight!